econjobmarket/api_documentation/mapinator/mapinator.md

 One research project that is based on this data attempts to assign categories or types to organizations based on their placements.
 The project is described in more detail at [this document](sbm_project_description.md).

 The types are identified using a simple directed search model that predicts placement patterns for each category of organization to each other category of organization.
 The basic theory assumes that different organizations can graduate students who have the same value to all market participants.
-Organizations's whose students have the same value will exhibit similar placement patterns.
+Organizations whose students have the same value will exhibit similar placement patterns.

 Current estimates of the type assignment suggest there are four basic types of organizations.
 First category organizations are research departments that graduate students who place predominantly in other category 1 and category 2 research organizations, though all organizations who produce graduates will place them in all the different categories.